Report problems or contribute information

 - The parish was in the Marsh division of the ancient Calceworth Wapentake in the East Lindsey district in the parts of Lindsey.

-- To discuss civil or political issues you can contact the Legbourne Parish Council.
+- To discuss civil or political issues you may contact the Legbourne Parish Council.
 Alas, they are NOT staffed to assist with family history questions.

 - For today's district governance, see the East Lindsey District Council.